 - Video about 3 key changes to church.

 GENERAL ADVICE TO AVOID ILLNESS

 IS THE CHURCH OPEN?

-Yes, our corporate services resumed on Sunday 5th July, 10.30am.
-Church are currently not affected by the recent limit of social gatherings to 6 people.
+Yes, we are holding in-person Sunday services.
 If there are any changes, they will be posted on this page.

 WHAT DO I NEED TO DO TO KEEP OTHERS SAFE?

 To help keep others safe from infection, please read the four simple steps above.

 DO I NEED TO WEAR A FACE MASK?